 Economic Impact of the Plant-based Products Industry

-Circular Bioeconomy benefits go well beyond creating a sustainable future.
-Investing in plant-based products creates American jobs, meets consumer demand for more eco-friendly products, and positions the food and agriculture sector as a solutions provider in addressing economic and environmental challenges domestically and globally.
+Circular bioeconomy benefits go well beyond creating a sustainable future.
+Investing in plant-based products creates good, well-paying American jobs, meets consumer demand for more eco-friendly products, and offers American producers another avenue to sell feedstocks grown on U.S. soil.

 JOBS